RLGym/rlgym.github.io/docs/Rocket League/Configuration Objects/done_conditions.md

 ## Combining Conditions

-If you want to combine more than one done condition, into a single object, you can use the `AnyCondition` or `AllCondition` classes.
+If you want to combine more than one done condition into a single object, you can use the `AnyCondition` or `AllCondition` classes.
 As their names imply, they will return `True` if any or all of the provided conditions are satisfied, respectively.
 While in practice we wouldn't want to combine our example conditions into one, this code snippet shows how to do it:

 ```python
 from rlgym.rocket_league.done_conditions import AnyCondition, AllCondition, GoalCondition, NoTouchTimeoutCondition